samueldsingh/data-engineering/sql/1-introduction.md

 aggregated data for business intelligence and reporting, and a data lake is a large repository for storing raw and diverse data types to support various data analysis and exploration needs.
 Each of these concepts serves different purposes and plays a crucial role in managing and analyzing data within organizations.

+Databases used for Data Lakes:

+Distributed File Systems: Data lakes often use distributed file systems like Hadoop Distributed File System (HDFS) and Amazon S3 to store large volumes of raw and diverse data.
+These systems can handle structured, semi-structured, and unstructured data efficiently.

+NoSQL Databases: NoSQL databases like Apache Cassandra, Apache HBase, and MongoDB can be used within a data lake to store semi-structured or unstructured data.
+They provide flexibility for handling different data formats and allow for schema evolution.

+Object Storage: Cloud-based object storage services like Amazon S3, Google Cloud Storage, and Azure Blob Storage are popular choices for data lakes in cloud environments.
+They provide scalable, durable, and cost-effective storage for data at scale.

+It's important to note that the specific database choices can vary based on factors such as the organization's technology stack, cloud provider, performance requirements, scalability needs, and budget considerations.
+Additionally, modern cloud-based data warehouses are blurring the lines between data lakes and data warehouses, as they often allow storage of both raw and processed data while providing analytical capabilities.

 ## 12. Explain row storage vs column storage